riya-oss/Data_Cleaning_Projects/Naukri Dataset Data Cleaning Project/Readme.md

     * Step 4: Handle missing data

 # The Dataset
-   The dataset to be used is a CSV file named [naukri.csv](https://drive.google.com/file/d/1Rya7OjphCjFfH-NQhA-uoHiLaDmoeOVG/view?usp=sharing) which contains data on details of various products in the Mart.
+   The dataset to be used is a CSV file named [naukri.csv](https://drive.google.com/file/d/1Rya7OjphCjFfH-NQhA-uoHiLaDmoeOVG/view?usp=sharing) which contains data on details of    various candidates who have appllied for the job postings and various companies which have posted their job vancancies.
 It contains the following columns:

    * company
    * education